Litee/chrome-tabs-lord/README.md

 - # of total tabs in main extension icon
 - Update sidebar in batches to avoid "hanging extension" issues with huge number of tabs
 - Visual feedback on tab loading - e.g. rotating icon

+Used resources:

+- Icons from www.flaticon.com: SimpleIcon, Freepic and Dave Gandy from www.flaticon.com